JeremyParish69/docs/integrate/frontend.md

     - Coin type (slip44)
         - e.g., `coinType: 118,`
     - bech32 prefix
+    - Cosmos SDK version
+    	- Used to determine which 'features' must be specified
     - Gas prices
         - The low, average, and high gas prices so users can either save on fees or expedite transactions using Keplr wallet
 - Asset data: